 In 2015 our founder created a blog post about website must haves.
 In our content review process this year I'm looking over all the previous assets to determine current value and alignment with our content strategy and SMART goals.

 So much has changed in digital marketing since 2015.
-SO I have to tell you, I was SHOCKED at what I found in this article that our fearless leader, founder, and tech guru posted in 2015!"Businesses can't survive today without a stellar website.
+SO I have to tell you, I was SHOCKED at what I found in this article that our fearless leader, founder, and tech guru posted in 2015!
+We added to our list of must haves in 2019 and we're back to add even more that you should, at the very least, be considering strongly for your website in 2020 and beyond."Businesses can't survive today without a stellar website.
 It's important to have a beautiful, user-friendly website, but it can't stop there.
 Beauty doesn't get your website found on Google, Bing, Yahoo, or any other search engine.
 To be effective, a website must attract visitors, provide value to those visitors, collect information, and yes, look great, " said Dustin Brackett, CEO and Founder, in his 10 Website Must Haves blog post from November of 2015.
 Guess what?

-EVERY SINGLE ONE OF THEM ARE STILL TRUE TODAY!
+EVERY SINGLE ONE OF THEM ARE STILL TRUE TODAY & WE'VE ADDED EVEN MORE NOW!

 1. Mobile Friendly Design